aspose-words-cloud/aspose-words-cloud-docs/words/plugins/aspose-words-cloud-for-wordpress/aspose-cloud-ebook-generator/_index.md

 - PHP Storm

-Please follow these simple steps to get started
+Please follow these steps to get started:

-1. Download/Clone the source code.
+- Download/Clone the source code.
-1. Open PHP Storm and Choose **File** > **Open Project**
+- Open PHP Storm and Choose **File** > **Open Project**
-1. Browse to the latest source code that you have downloaded.
+- Browse to the latest source code that you have downloaded.

 ### Source code overview